 COMMON FEARS OF SPEAKING IN FRONT OF PEOPLE

 Being afraid of speaking in front of people is no joke

-You might have been getting anxious or start sweating or blushing or feel your heart beating faster in your chest even just reading this.
+You might be getting anxious or start sweating or feel your heart beating faster even just reading this.

 When it comes to speaking in front of people, people often worry that they will …

 Sweat, stutter, blush, stumble over or forget their words.

 Look (and feel) incompetent or like an idiot.

 They also sometimes think that they can’t do great presentations because…

 They have nothing important or original to say.